flamily/irs/README.md

 user@foo: ~/irs $ pipenv install --ignore-pipfile
 ... pipenv does it's thing ...
 ```
 You are now ready to tango!
-The easiest way to see if it worked is to drop into a virtualenv and run the test suite:
+The easiest way to see if it worked is to drop into a virtualenv and run the test suite (make sure you have postgres up and [running first](#database)):
 ```
 user@foo: ~/irs $ pipenv shell
 (irs-0Z00RQNN) user@foo: ~/irs $ pytest